Header Background

 Practical Travel Tips

-Eco-Friendly Travel Advice
+Eco-Friendly Advice

-General Facts About Nepal
+General Facts About Nepal.

 The Only Non-Rectangular Flag

-Nepal’s flag is the only non-rectangular national flag in the world.
+"Nepal’s flag is the only non-rectangular national flag in the world.
 It consists of two single pennons (or pennants), known as the double-pennon.
-The crimson red indicates the bravery of Nepali people and is the country’s national color and the blue border denotes peace and harmony.
+The crimson red indicates the bravery of Nepali people and is the country’s national color and the blue border denotes peace and harmony."

 Flag